baidu/ote-stack/docs/install-scripts.md

 ## 1. Installment

-- Chang config file interface_conf according to the comment
+- Chang config file interface_conf according to the comment.
+If you want to enable edge autonomy feature, you should set EDGE_AUTONOMY_ENABLE to be true

 - Create actual yml